Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Limitations

 \paragraph{Pre-training Attribution} Our lightweight models rely on pre-trained encoders (BERT, RoBERTa, ELECTRA) that already encode linguistic knowledge from unstructured data.
-This creates attribution challenges in isolating whether performance gains stem purely from our organizational principles or from interactions with pre-existing linguistic representations.
+This creates attribution challenges in isolating whether performance gains stem purely from our organisational principles or from interactions with pre-existing linguistic representations.
 While our \textsc{Base} vs. \textsc{Shuffled} comparisons control for this confound, the fundamental attribution question remains.

 \paragraph{Language and Phenomenon Scope} Our evaluation was exclusively on English verb alternations, a specific subset of linguistic phenomena at the syntax-semantics interface.
-Cross-linguistic validation and extension to other grammatical constructions (e.g., morphological patterns, syntactic transformations) are needed to establish broader applicability of our organizational principles.
+Cross-linguistic validation and extension to other grammatical constructions (e.g., morphological patterns, syntactic transformations) are needed to establish broader applicability of our organisational principles.

-\paragraph{Computational Comparison Framework} Our comparison between trained lightweight models and zero-shot LLMs may not reflect equivalent computational investments.
-While we demonstrate superior sample efficiency, a fairer comparison might involve fine-tuning LLMs on equivalent structured data or comparing against few-shot learning with similar computational budgets.
+\paragraph{Computational Comparison Framework} Our comparison between trained lightweight models and zero-shot and few-shot LLMs places the models in different learning regimes.
+The lightweight models are fine-tuned on $100-1 000$ task-specific examples.
+The LLMs are evaluated in zero-shot and few-shot prompt-based settings without parameter updates.
+These settings are not matched in computational cost or data exposure.
+Our claims about lightweight models and LLMs are therefore restricted to this contrast and do not extend to general conclusions about LLM capabilities under full fine-tuning or matched training budgets.

 \paragraph{Task Specificity} Our approach targets pattern completion tasks that may favour analogical reasoning.
-Extension to diverse NLP applications (e.g., generation, reasoning) would provide stronger evidence for the general usability of our organizational principles.
+This controlled design allows us to isolate the effects of input organisation on linguistic rule induction, but it does not cover broad downstream applications.
+Extension to diverse NLP applications (e.g., generation, open-ended reasoning) would provide stronger evidence for the general usability of our organisational principles.